makrai/notes/qiu2003-pretrained-nlp-survey.md

 ### Convolutional models

-### Sequential models.
-Sequential models usually adopt
+### Sequential models

-### Graph-based models.
-Different from the above models, graph-based models
+### Graph-based models
-take

 * word[s] as nodes and learn the contextual representation with a
 * pre-defined linguistic structure between words, e.g. syntactic structure [146, 161] or semantic relation [111]
-* more straightforward [ is ] self-attention mechanism, which implicitly
+* more straightforward [is] self-attention mechanism

 #### Analysis Both convolutional and sequential models learn the contextual

-* Transformer ... is easy to overfit on small or modestly-sized datasets [130, 49]
+* Transformer is easy to overfit on small or modestly-sized datasets [130, 49]
   49. Qipeng Guo, Xipeng Qiu, Pengfei Liu, Yunfan Shao, Xiangyang Xue, and Zheng Zhang.
 Star-transformer.
 In NAACLHLT, pages 1315–1325, 2019
   130. Alec Radford, Karthik Narasimhan, Tim Salimans, and Ilya Sutskever